Black-headed gull: Description

-It breeds in colonies in large reed beds or marshes, or on islands in lakes, nesting on the ground.
-Like most gulls, it is highly gregarious in winter, both when feeding or in evening roosts.
+It breeds in colonies in large reed beds or marshes, or on islands in lakes, nesting on the ground; colonies may range from a few (or even single) pairs up to several thousand pairs, exceptionally over 10,000 pairs.
+Like most gulls, it is highly gregarious in winter, both when feeding and in evening roosts.
 It is not a pelagic species and is rarely seen at sea far from coasts.